hbjcr/mars_docs/README.md

 **1. Create a new primary resource**

-In order to create a new cluster, execute the following command **ONE TIME ONLY** in your first cluster server
+In order to create a new cluster, execute the following command **ONE TIME ONLY** on your Node A

 ```
 marsadm create-resource mydata /dev/vol_grp_myspace/myspace
 ```

-As a result, a directory /mars/resource-mydata/ will be created on node A, containing some symlinks.
+As a result, a directory /mars/resource-mydata/ will be created on Node A, containing some symlinks.
 Node A will automatically start in the primary role for this resource.
 Therefore, a new pseudo-device /dev/mars/mydata will also appear after a few seconds.
 Note that the initial contents of /dev/mars/mydata will be exactly the same as in your pre-existing disk /dev/vol_grp_myspace/myspace.

 **2. Create a new folder to mount the volume**